Unseen Things are Still There: Alexandra Antoine, JB Daniel, Kate Ingold, Esau McGhee, and Elsa Muñoz | February 27 - April 9, 2022

 - Misuzu Kaneko

-Whether masked by materials, possessing an embedded story, or encased in symbolism and metaphor, the artworks in the exhibition Unseen Things Are Still There contain imagery and concepts that remain, despite concealment or perceived absence.
+Art can lead to discovery, enabling the mind to uncover stories, to make associations; the eyes to reveal layers, to find meaning; and the experience to lead to further questions.
+Whether masked by layers of material, possessing an embedded story, or encased in symbolism and metaphor, the artworks in the exhibition Unseen Things Are Still There, contain imagery and concepts that remain, despite concealment or supposed absence.

 Alexandra Antoine | Hibiscus, 2021, Screenprint and mixed media on paper, 19 x 12.5 inches,